 If you are unable to put an estate plan in place before you pass away, then you are considered to die intestate.
 When someone dies intestate, the distribution of their estate is determined by state law.

 In North Carolina, stepchildren are not considered as potential heirs under current intestacy laws.
-If you adopted your stepchildren, then they would be considered as potential heirs because once you have adopted a stepchild, the law sees them as your legal child versus your stepchild.
+If you adopted your stepchildren, then they would be considered potential heirs because once you have adopted a stepchild, the law sees them as your legal child versus your stepchild.